santiagomorelle/santiagomorelle/README.md

 # Hi there! 👋

-I'm **Santiago**, a Software Developer who's currently working as a QA Engineer.
+I'm **Santiago**, a Software Engineer who's currently working as a QA Engineer.
 I used to teach English.

 ## About me